tipcity/localsocket/README.md

 #### localsocket.on(connected, [callback])

 Listen and react to `events` within a sandbox.
-When a listener is registerd, it is queued up in an array of suspended rections.
+When a listener is registered, it is queued up in an array of suspended rections.
 Once an `event` is received, all the registered callbacks are invoked in order.